DL4DS/dl4ds_tutor/README.md

 To run locally,

+You need to set up API keys for OpenAI and LlamaCloud.
+You can get the OpenAI API key from [here](https://platform.openai.com/docs/guides/authentication) and the LlamaCloud API key from [here](https://llamacloud.com/docs/api/).
+Set these as environment variables (OPENAI_API_KEY and LLAMA_CLOUD_API_KEY) in your workspace.

 Clone the repository from: https://github.com/DL4DS/dl4ds_tutor

 Put your data under the `storage/data` directory.
 Note: You can add urls in the urls.txt file, and other pdf files in the `storage/data` directory.